 A gladiator training school was called a ludus.
 At its head was the owner and trainer of gladiators, called a lanista.
 Among types of gladiator were the Thracian, who carried a small round shield called a parma and a retiarius who carried a fishnet and a trident.
 A murmillo carried a sword and shield similar to those used by Roman soldiers.
 Other types of gladiator were equites who fought on horseback with lances.
 British gladiators fought from chariots.
 They were called essedarii.
 Gladiators called andabatae fought wearing helmets with no eye holes.
 As they were blind they had to listen for their opponent!

-From about 55 AD some women fought at gladiators but the practice was banned in 200 AD.
+From about 55 AD some women fought as gladiators but the practice was banned in 200 AD.

 Not surprisingly a gladiators life was usually short.
-However a defeated gladiator could appeal for mercy by holding up the first finger of his left hand.
+However, a defeated gladiator could appeal for mercy by holding up the first finger of his left hand.
 If the crowd wanted him to die they held their fists with the thumb pointing down.
 If they wanted him to live they concealed their thumb inside their fists.
 The last gladiatorial fights were held in the early-5th century.

 Everyday life in Rome